San Remigio, Antique: Natural attractions

+Culture

 Religious pilgrimage

 Every April thousands of people from Antique and nearby provinces go to the Diocesan Shrine of St. Vincent Ferrer of the Iglesia Filipina Independiente in Barangay Baladjay.
 From April 1 until the last Sunday of April, which is the celebration of its feast day, masses are offered daily.

+Education

+There are two schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public, from primary to secondary schools.
+These are the: